HLasse/TextDescriptives/README.md

 # 📰 News

+* New component: `quality` which implements a bunch of metrics for checking the quality of a document.
+See the [news](https://github.com/HLasse/TextDescriptives/blob/master/NEWS.md) for further information.
 * TextDescriptives has been completely re-implemented using spaCy v.3.0.
 The stanza implementation can be found in the `stanza_version` branch and will no longer be maintained.
 * Check out the brand new documentation [here](https://hlasse.github.io/TextDescriptives/)!
 See [NEWS.md](https://github.com/HLasse/TextDescriptives/blob/master/NEWS.md) for release notes (v.
 1.0.5 and onwards)